Tuesday, February 23, 1965

 1965 • For The Beatles • Directed by Richard Lester

-The Beatles had arrived in New Providence Island, in the Bahamas, the previous day to begin filming sequences for their second film, “Help!“
+The previous day, The Beatles had arrived in New Providence Island, in the Bahamas, to begin filming their second film, “Help!“

 This day had originally been planned as a rest day following the journey, but some filming took place in the afternoon.
 The first sequence, which was not included in the finished film, showed Ringo Starr listening to conch shells at the docks near Mackey Street.
 Afterwards, all four Beatles were filmed swimming fully clothed in the pool at the Nassau Beach Hotel, located in the island’s West Bay region.